Download Careers360 App

 3. PGD Toxicology Admission Process

 The programme provides students with practical skills through laboratory work and research projects.
 It provides a foundation for careers in government agencies, research institutes, pharmaceutical companies, and environmental organisations.
-Potential roles include risk assessors, environmental consultants, and safety professionals with an average salary of Rs.
-9 lakhs per annum.
+Potential roles include risk analysts, environmental consultants, and safety professionals with an average salary of Rs.
+9 lakhs LPA.

 Particulars